Suburban Teenage Wasteland Blues

-Suburban Teenage Wasteland Blues is the second album by the punk band, Strung Out with Fat Wreck Chords.
+Suburban Teenage Wasteland Blues is the second album by American punk rock band, Strung Out with Fat Wreck Chords.
 The album was released on April 23, 1996.
 The title is an amalgamation of Bob Dylan's song "Subterranean Homesick Blues" and a phrase from the song "Baba O'Riley" by The Who.
 The album received positive reviews from critics and fans alike.

 It was remastered and re-released on April 15, 2014 as part of the first volume of Strung Out's 20th anniversary box set.